 - Masked Scheduler: How networks game the rating system

-- Dubai opens world’s largest indoor theme park
+- Dubai opens the world’s largest indoor theme park

-Break out was feasible, she says, however perilous.
-Halo recounts how a mom and her kids had been caught seeking to Break out: Isil fighters snatched the youngsters, and Halo by no means noticed the mom again.
-‘At some stage in my captivity, my 3 kids have been the only element that saved me alive,’ she says, stroking the two daughters with the aid of her facet, Hanaa and Helena, and glancing at Hani, who is listening from the nook.
+Break out was feasible, she says, however difficult.
+Halo recounts how a mom and her kids had been caught seeking to Break out: Isil fighters snatched the youngsters, and Halo never noticed the mom again.
+‘At some stage in my captivity, my three kids have been the only element that saved me alive,’ she says, stroking the two daughters with the aid of her facet, Hanaa and Helena, and glancing at Hani, who is listening from the nook.
 ‘I used to be too frightened of losing them to dream of fleeing Daesh.’
 I don’t ask Halo for more detail than she offers me about her treatment at the fingers of her captors.
 The concern of sex slavery is both understood and taboo.